-- " An offer is made, formal references are taken, education verification and other checks (e.g. media) are made, and a contract signed. - " The search consultant follows up with the client and the successful candidate then 'closes out' unsuccessful candidates.
+- " The client interviews three to five final candidates.
+Generally, candidates will meet the chair first, then one or two non-executive directors.
+A smaller number will go on to meet the CEO (and CFO), together with other members of the board. - " An offer is made, formal references are taken, education verification and other checks (e.g. media) are made, and a contract signed. - " The search consultant follows up with the client and the successful candidate, then notifies the unsuccessful candidates.

 The search process for a non-executive director can take three to four months, sometimes longer.
+In the case of regulated businesses, appointments cannot be announced until they have been approved by the regulator, which may take some months.